steindorfftk/DGE-pre-processing/README.md

 - 3 - Change into the installation directory and uzip the program files (tar -xzf sratoolkit.X.X.X-ubuntu64.tar.gz)
 - 4 - Change into sratoolkit.X.X.X-ubuntu64 directory.
 - 5 - Add SRA Tool kit binaries file to path (export PATH=$PATH:$PWD/bin).
-- 6 - Test if it was added to path: run 'which fastq-dump'.
+- 6 - Test that it was added to path: run 'which fastq-dump'.
 It should have a similar output as: '/Users/JoeUser/sratoolkit.3.0.0-mac64/bin/fastq-dump'
 - 7 - Delete 'init.py' from 'DEG-pre-processing/temporary/sratoolkit/'
 - 8.1 - Run the command 'vdb-config -i'.
 Use tab- and space/enter keys to navigate and select.
 - 8.2 - Enable Remote Access in the main menu